hammerheim-game/hammerheim-rules/5-warbands.md

 Empire.
 It is likely to be their last before they graduate.
 Profile M WS BS S T W I A Ld
 4 4 3 3 3 1 3 1 7
-Weapons/Armour: A Senior Student may be equipped with weapons and armour chosen from the Marksman equipment list.
+Weapons/Armor: A Senior Student may be equipped with weapons and armor chosen from the Marksman equipment list.
 Skills: The Senior Student may choose from Combat, Shooting, Strength, & Speed when he gains a new skill.